s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 receiveVal receivePort = receivechan receivePort
 ~~~~

-Note that only `SendPort a` is serializable here.
+One thing to keep in mind is that only `SendPort` are serializable.
 So in order to have a two way communication where process A
-sends some input to process B and awaits its result like we require
+sends some input to process B and awaits its result, like we require
 in our use case,
-we have to first receive a `SendPort a` in A via some
+we have to first receive a `SendPort a` in process A via some
 `ReceivePort (SendPort a))` of some channel
 `(SendPort (SendPort a), ReceivePort (SendPort a))`.
 This `SendPort a` is sent by B and belongs to the channel `(SendPort a, ReceivePort a)`
-where B expects its input to come through the `ReceivePort a`.
+where B expects its input to come through the corresponding `ReceivePort a`.
 Additionally, we also require a channel `(SendPort b, ReceivePort b)` on which
 B sends its result through the `SendPort b` and A awaits its result
 on the `ReceivePort b`.
 This idea is executed in the following code example.